QWERTZexe/THAINNOS-hacking-challenge-2025-documentation/Kraftwerke/Ég_kem_alveg_af_fjöllum/README.md

 Use any image search (e.g. Google) and you will find the name of this place.

-Put it inside the [flag format](https://github.com/QWERTZexe/THAINNOS-hacking-challenge-2025-documentation/blob/main/README.md) and you solved the challenge.
+Put it in the [flag format](https://github.com/QWERTZexe/THAINNOS-hacking-challenge-2025-documentation/blob/main/README.md) and you solved the challenge.

 ## Side-facts: